OrGelkop/hit-computer-security-project/README.md

 The project is running on Heroku platform, and accessible through:
 https://hit-computer-security-project.herokuapp.com

+There are 2 main branches:
+1. main - The main and secured branch which gives solutions to the security vulnerabilities.
+2. insecure - The branch which we demonstrate the XSS and SQL Injection vulnerabilities.

 ## Run project locally
 In order to run the project locally, the recommended way to do so is:
 1. Create a Python virtual environment with Python version 3.7.12.